Skip navigation

 Exams and Tests

-Blood tests can help diagnose this disease.
-These tests include:
+Blood tests are needed to diagnose this disease.
+These tests may include:

 Bone x-rays, CT scans, or MRI may show fractures or hollowed out areas of bone.
 If your provider suspects this type of cancer, a bone marrow biopsy will be performed.